Afonsojlc/README/README.md

 # README
-# Hi there! 👋 I'm Afonso Carvalho Sousa Passos
+# Hi there! 👋 I'm Afonso José Lopes Carvalho

 Welcome to my GitHub profile!
 I'm passionate about coding and learning.
 Here's a bit about me and my work: